Psychiatric Nurse Resume Examples

 - Emphasize your expertise in crisis intervention, including specific techniques and successful outcomes.

-- List any certifications relevant to psychiatric nursing, such as Certified Psychiatric Mental Health Nurse (PMHN-BC).
+- List any certifications relevant to psychiatric nursing, such as ANCC RN-BC, PMHNP-BC, or CPI.

 - Include specific software or tools you're proficient with, like electronic health record systems used in mental health care.